24 Sep How to Build a Modular Home for Under $150K

 Includes installing the meterbase on the home and running service lines into the home panel.
 (Utility hookup charges not factored in)

-Includes items such as gutters, permits, gravel driveway, and our 13% General Contractor fee.
+Includes items such as gutters, permits, gravel driveway, steps, misc concrete, dumpsters, and our General Contractor fee.

 Choosing Options and Upgrades